omarschall/omarschall/README.md

 ### My code
 My primary repository, vanilla-rtrl, contains NumPy-based modules for simluating vanilla recurrent neural networks doing a variety of simple tasks.
 The networks can be trained online using a variety of learning algorithms, optimizers, and continual learning methods.
 The repo also contains modules for analyzing the "journey" of an RNN's training process, allowing us to track a variety of evolving network properties over the course of learning.
 Details are in the README for the repo.

-While lacking the raw flexibility of auto-differentiation frameworks, it is quite simple and "hands-on" to use, as you can directly interact with the quantities of interest, whether parameters or network activity, without having to actively query from a latent graph as in tensorflow.
+While lacking the raw flexibility of auto-differentiation frameworks, it is quite simple and "hands-on" to use, as one can directly interact with the quantities of interest, whether parameters or network activity.
+The learning process itself is transparently spelled out in NumPy operations as well, allowing one to make arbitrary tweaks to learning algorithms for research purposes.

 I believe being intentional about one's workflow is crucial for efficient research and reproducibility.
-To this end, I have created a workflow for automatic importing of "protoype" simulations one runs in a Jupyter notebook to duplicating this simulation for arbtirarily complex arrays of configurations and sending the jobs to the NYU high-performance computers.
+To this end, I have created a workflow for automatic translation between "protoype" simulations one runs in a Jupyter notebook to expensive array jobs one sends off to the NYU high-performance computers.
+The user can first interactively play with some cheap simulations for a given configuration, then with one command--and no risk of human error--instantly copy the same structure for up to 2000x parametric variations onto the HPC compute nodes, directly from the Jupyter notebook code.

 ### Interested in collaborating?
-I am a self-taught programmer, and .
+I am a self-taught coder, and I'm always eager to get help and learn from more experienced programmers.
 There are a few key ways my tools could be improved:
 1) Making the code compatible with arbtirary RNN functions, not just vanilla RNNs and their time-continuous counterparts.
-2) Generalizing the workflow to arbtirary HPC systems--this is a bit beyond my pay grade.
+2) Generalizing the workflow to arbtirary HPC systems.
+This is a bit beyond my pay grade, as so many of the particulars of the NYU HPC system are hard-coded in to the way I do it, and I have no idea how to generalize.
+That said, there are some principles to the workflow concept that clearly could be applied to any system.
-3)